fdcastel/Hyper-V-Automation/README.md

 For the `-Edition` parameter use `Get-WindowsImage -ImagePath <path-to-install.wim>` to see all available images.
 Or just use "1" for the first one.

-The `-Version` parameter is needed to set the product key (required for a full unattended install).
+The `-Version` parameter is required to set the product key (required for a full unattended install).

 Returns the `VirtualMachine` created.